 Popcorn ceilings (also known as “stucco,” “acoustic,” or “cottage cheese” ceilings) were very popular in both residential and commercial construction from the 1950s to the 1980s.
 Builders and homeowners alike were drawn to the bumpy, spray-on texture because it was quick and easy to apply, helped disguise ceiling imperfections, aided in noise absorption, and offered some level of fire resistance.

 While they’ve since fallen out of favor, popcorn ceilings are still present in many homes built before the 1990s.
 Unfortunately, a large number of these ceilings contain asbestos, which was a common ingredient in textured paint until its health risks became known and it was eventually banned from being used in textured paint by the Consumer Product Safety Commission.

-If you have a popcorn ceiling in your home and are worried it might contain asbestos, continue reading to find out when and how to have it tested.
+If you have popcorn ceiling in your home and are worried it might contain asbestos, continue reading to find out when and how to have it tested.

-How Dangerous Is an Asbestos Ceiling?
+How Dangerous Is Asbestos in Ceilings?

-Because of the serious risk it poses to your family’s health, it’s a good idea to have your popcorn ceiling professionally tested, especially if you notice any crumbling or if you plan to remodel your home.
+Because of the risk it poses to your family’s health, it’s a good idea to have your popcorn ceiling professionally tested, especially if you notice any crumbling or if you plan to remodel your home.

 How to Identify and Test for Asbestos

 - Protect your safety: Use caution and make sure you don’t inhale any dust.
-Use a wet wipe to collect any debris generated during the sampling process.
+Use a wet, soapy wipe to collect any debris generated during the sampling process.
 If the floor is carpeted, lay a plastic sheet down to catch the dust.